Prince-Mahato-acc69/Amazon_Clone/README.md

 Acknowledgments
 * Inspired by the design of Amazon's website.
 * Special thanks to online resources and design inspiration sources.

-Contact
-For any questions or feedback, you can reach me at mahatoprince61@gmail.com